wangraying/sglang/docs/benchmark/benchmark.md

 ### Observations

-1. For Generated-Shared-Prefix dataset, enabling radix cache can significantly improve output throughput and decrease TTFT latency, at the cost of increasing ITL latency, due to cache operations.
-2. For other datasets, enabling cache may not result in obvious performance gains.
+1. For Generated-Shared-Prefix dataset, enabling radix cache can significantly improve output throughput and decrease TTFT latency.
+For other datasets, this performance improvement may not be as obvious.
+This is expected since enabling radix cache allows for sharing common prefixes among requests.
+For Generated-Shared-Prefix dataset, consecutive requests within each sequence group share a long common system prompt, and this will greatly decrease computation when radix cache is enabled.
-Usually, it could lead to more overhead, resulting in a slightly higher TTFT and reduced output throughput.
-The only exception is the random-4000 dataset, which could see a small 1% improvement in some cases.
+2. Enabling radix cache could also lead to a higher ITL, we attribute it to the overhead of maintaining the prefix structure in the radix tree.
+(Peculiar datapoint on dataset Random-4000, with random policy)
-3. It is noteworthy that similar trends are observed when using chunked prefills with mixed-running enabled.
-We have omitted the details for brevity.
+3. Similar trends are observed when using chunked prefills with mixed-running enabled.
+We omit the details for brevity.
+4. We conclude that for datasets that has a characteristic of sharing common prefix among requests, radix cache is preferable to boost performance, otherwise, a simple key-value based chunk cache, i.e. the implentation when radix cache is disabled, is sufficient to achieve good performance.

 ## Varying Varying Cache Sizes